Fiction

 2. Gandalf (Olórin)

-He was called “Gandalf The Gray” for wearing a gray dress.
-Cirdan, who met the ”Five Istari”, regarded Gandalf as the most determined soul among all the five Istari.
-Therefore, he gave him the Red Narya from the power rings he was protecting.
-After Saruman couldn’t perform his duty and he joined the dark side, Saruman was prevented from being “White” and this title was given to Gandalf.
+He was called “Gandalf The Gray” for wearing a gray robe.
+Cirdan, who met the ”Five Istari”, regarded Gandalf as the most determined soul among all the Istari.
+Therefore, he gave him the Red Narya from the Rings of Power he was protecting.
+After Saruman couldn’t perform his duty and joined the dark side, he was prevented from being “White,” and this title was given to Gandalf.
 So, ”Gandalf The Gray” became ”Gandalf The White” in the end.

 3. Radagast (Aiwendil)

-The third Istari was called “Radagast The Brown” for wearing a brown dress.
+The third Istari was called “Radagast the Brown” for wearing a brown dress.
 He did not deal with the worldly issues of humans and elves.
-The reason he was sent to Middle-Earth was that he was interested in Kelvar (Animals) and Olvar (Plants), that is, the non-speaking creatures of Middle-Earth, and he tried to protect them from Sauron’s evil.
+The reason he was sent to Middle-earth was that he was interested in Kelvar (animals) and Olvar (plants), that is, the non-speaking creatures of Middle-earth, and he tried to protect them from Sauron’s evil.

 4 &5.
 Sea-Blue Alatar and Pallando(Blue Wizards)